busterbenson/public/Codex.md

 - Life is already lost.
 The only honest way to approach it is from a perspective of gratitude.
 - Souls don't exist as separate from the physical body.
 - The gods of organized religion don't exist.
-- Intention can't create reality (it just primes our perception of it).
+- Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
 - Astrology is (fun) entertainment, like the Myers Briggs test.
-- Magic and miracles don't exist outside the explanations of science.
+- Science can't explain everything.
+Most in the "not yet" bucket, but some in the "never" bucket.
 - There is no heaven or hell.
 - We have no cosmic significance.
+Other than that the cosmos is significant and we are part of it.

 #### 2C Perceptions: Explanatory
 Science, politics, and the universe.